achristrophe/xcx_vulkan_resolution_flicker_1440p_fix/README.md

 - Using in-battle command menu (+)
 - Shopping for equipment at terminals.

 The issue appears to be solely caused by the Resolution graphics pack ([v4 version here](https://github.com/ActualMandM/cemu_graphic_packs/tree/master/Resolutions/XenobladeX_Resolution)) to push beyond 1080p.
-The issue does not occur at 1080p.
+Contradictory to the wiki, this does not seem to occur due to the 60fps mod or other mod packs.
+The issue does not occur at 1080p with the resolution mod.

 Currently, the issue it appears to be caused by two things in the resolution mod only:
 - Texture Redefine In-game Menus